Spend Wisely: Maximizing Post-Training Gains in Iterative Synthetic Data Bootstrapping: Main Theoretical Results

-\paragraph{Reward and Cost.} Similar to the warm-up example, we evaluate the generative model using the expected reward $r(\theta)$.
+\paragraph{Reward and Cost.} Similarly to the warm-up example, we evaluate the generative model using the expected reward $r(\theta)$.
 The optimal performance is the supremum of the expected reward over the whole parameter space

 We consider a general computational cost that accounts for both generation and training, with constant coefficients $c_\mathrm{g}$ and $c_\mathrm{t}$ for each data point, respectively.
 Then, the total cost is given by